ARMORFleetMgmt/armor-py/Readme.md

 * -u: The URL used to access the Armor platform API.
 * -t: The application token used to authenticate with the platform.
 * -d: The number of days of history to download.

+## Known Limitations
+* The client does not handle all network and timing errors gracefully.

 ## License